The best cheap Android phones to buy in 2025

 Boasting a typically vibrant 6.6-inch AMOLED screen with a fluid 120Hz refresh rate alongside the ultra-efficient octa-core Exynos 1380 SoC, a big 5,000mAh battery, 6GB of RAM and 128GB of internal storage, the A35 sports almost the exact same internal specs as its predecessors.

-The cameras here are a bit weaker than those on the Galaxy A54—the ultrawide and selfie both cameras are both smaller sensors —but they're going to be just fine for daytime use, and you do get many of the tools from Samsung's camera toolbox that we've come to know and love (or hate, at times!).
+The cameras here are a bit weaker than those on the Galaxy A54—the ultrawide and selfie both cameras have smaller sensors —but they're still going to be just fine for daytime use, and you do get many of the tools from Samsung's camera toolbox that we've come to know and love (or hate, at times!).
 If you're after camera performance in a $400 phone, you'll want to look for deals on the Google Pixel 7a, after all.

 As with all of the best Samsung phones, device longevity and security are the main selling points of the Galaxy A35.
 The A35 and A55 are the first among the A-series to support Samsung's Knox Vault, the security hardware layer the Galaxy S line has had for the last three years.